imranpollob/Full-Stack-AI-Engineer/docs/week1_day7.md

 ```

 ## Wrapping Up Week 1!
 Congratulations!
-You have completed the foundation of your Full-Stack AI Engineer journey.
+You have completed the foundation of your AI Engineer Bootcamp journey.
 You can now read, write, and structure professional Python code.

 **Next Week:** We enter the world of Data Science.
 We will learn **NumPy** for crunching massive numbers, **Pandas** for analyzing tables of data, and **Matplotlib/Seaborn** to visualize our findings.
 See you in Week 2!